Srinu Pandranki: Film Career

+Writing

 His debut novel X^{2}, a crime thriller based in California in the United States, was released on 12 April 2014.
 It was launched by Ram Gopal Varma, a popular Indian director.

 His Telugu novel "Nijanga Nenena", coming of age drama based in Hyderabad was released on 5 October 2021.
 Popular director V. N. Aditya was the chief guest and prominent directors and writers of Telugu film industry graced the event.